 Conduct During Examinations

-- No talking once the exam begins.
+- Students must refrain from talking once the examination begins.

 - Activity in examination rooms will be recorded via video cameras.

 - No electronic or hand-held devices are permitted.
 Examples include: smartphones and other mobile phones (even if they are turned off), tablets, cameras, USB devices, PDAs, CDs, personal music players, etc.